-Onshape is a mighty enterprise-grade CAD software suite that is free for open-source projects.
+Equipped with a feature-set fitting for enterprise-grade CAD software, Onshape is, in fact, free for open-source projects.
 It is aimed at professional level users, who want version control, and collaboration tools to work in large teams.
-Onshape is delivered over the cloud as a Service.
-It works on pretty much every system you can imagine – even on iOS, and Android phones.
+Onshape is delivered over the cloud as a service.
+This free CAD software works on pretty much every system you can imagine – even on iOS, and Android phones.

-One of the most interesting features of this is free CAD software is its collaborative mode.
+One of the most interesting features of this free CAD software is its collaborative mode.
 Unlike installed CAD and PDM, Onshape gives everyone on the team instant access to the same CAD workspace and same CAD data in one central place in the cloud.
 Another nifty feature is the ability to manage a master design without the need to save copies or keep track of numerous different file versions.

 Another approach to 3D modeling software is OpenSCAD, a free CAD software for creating solid CAD objects.
 It is not an interactive modeler, but rather a 3D compiler based on a textual description language.

 An OpenSCAD document specifies geometric primitives, and defines how they are modified, and manipulated to render a 3D model.
 This allows you to create 3D designs, which are defined by configurable parameters or reuse code for other projects.
 OpenSCAD is centered around constructive solid geometry (CSG), and extrusion of 2D outlines.

 Admittedly, OpenSCAD is not for everyone, there’s a steep learning curve involved with this program.
 But it’s a free CAD software for die-hard modeling enthusiasts, who relish in seeing in their code come to life on their screens and inside of the 3D printer.

 This is where 3D enters the picture.
 Only with the advances of GPUs, 3D rendering became a commonplace feature that enabled new tools that had been impossible on the drawing board.
 This allowed engineers and designers to create more complex geometries.
 The most radical development probably is 3D sculpting.
 3D CAD software enables complex technical geometry, and designs since 3D representations are less prone to misinterpretation.
 Also, physical simulations are easier to implement and interpret.